mbwilding/dygma-focus/README.md

     let mut focus = Focus::new_first_available()?;

     // Here are some example get methods, most have a matching set method
-    // There are also other methods for triggering macros or switching layers println!("version: {}", &focus.version_get()?);
+    // There are also other methods, for example, triggering macros or switching layers println!("version: {}", &focus.version_get()?);
     println!("keymap_custom: {}", &focus.keymap_custom_get()?);
     println!("keymap_default: {}", &focus.keymap_default_get()?);